SDenbow/pritunl-bulk-admin/README.md

 - ❌ Not an identity provider (IdP)
 - ❌ Not a general-purpose IAM system
 - ❌ Not exposed to end users
+- ❌ Not designed for helpdesk or delegated administration

 This tool is intended for **trusted operations and infrastructure administrators only**.